 There are many ways to make one of these kitchen carts, all of which can come in handy once you learn how to remove a built-in microwave to turn it into a countertop model.
 Here are a few options.

 With some construction know-how and some ingenuity, you can turn a pre-existing bookshelf into a kitchen microwave cart.
 You will typically need to purchase or make a countertop to affix to the top of the bookshelf, so make sure this countertop can easily fit your microwave oven with room to spare.
 Once you drill in the countertop, you are essentially finished.
-Feel free to use any of the actual bookshelves for accessories and other kitchen appliances.
+Feel free to use any of the actual bookshelves for microwave oven cooking accessories and other kitchen appliances.

 You can even use pre-existing stand-alone kitchen cabinets, as they can easily transform into a kitchen cart or kitchen island.
 Simply buy multiple cabinets of the same height and place them next to one another and then affix a countertop for counter space.
 The cabinet areas are great for accessories and the like, but feel free to experiment.
+But, make sure the cabinet is big enough for a 1.6 cubic feet microwave.

 Are kitchen carts durable?